rcrades/robot-control/readme.md

 # Robot Dashboard

 ## To Run
-This setup allows you to:
+This setup allows you to run the full stack application (frontend and API) with a single command:

-1. Run the frontend with npm run dev
+1. Run the application with `npm run dev`
-2. Run the backend with npm run backend
+2. The app will be available at `http://localhost:3000`

-3. Run both concurrently with npm run dev:all
+Note: If you need to initialize the KV store, run `npm run init-kv`.

 ## Overview